Massage Types

 Child Massage

-A Child Massage appointment may take place with a parent present or an older child can have a session independently with parental consent.
-The child will remain fully clothed if they are more comfortable that way, and also covered by a drape that will only expose the body part being massaged.
-The Massage Therapist and child will discuss any physical aches and pains that may benefit from massage and agree on which areas will be massaged during the session.
+A Child Massage appointment may take place with a parent or an older sibling present in the room.
+The child can remain fully clothed if they are more comfortable or disrobe and draped with only the exposed body part being treated.
+The Therapist will discuss any concerns they have and the benefits from massage and then agree what type of treatment plan would be best suited and which areas will be massaged during the session.
 The benefits for child massage are generally the same as for adults, however some benefits more specific to children include:

 Craniosacral Massage